Shhatter/digitaltulip-documentation/Testing/UI Testing.md

 In the Agile age of Software delivery, Test Automation is becoming more of a necessity than a luxary.
 The complexity of Software is making Manual Testing much too time consuming and costly.
 In response to this, Digital Tulip has taken an Automation approach to UI testing.

 UI tests use Selenium as it's foundation.
-However framworks such as Mocha and Phantom are also intregrated to enhance Testing quality.
+However framworks such as Protractor, Mocha and Phantom are also intregrated to enhance Testing quality.
 Phantom allows the UI tests to be added to the Team City build.
+Protactor is used to Test AngularJS functionality and improve the Test consistency.

 # Prerequisites